Z-knotted triangulations of surfaces: -monodromy

 Now, we suppose that for every face $F$ the $z$-monodromy $M_{F}$ is one of (M1)--(M4).
 It follows from Theorem \ref{th-1} that $\Gamma$ is locally $z$-knotted for all faces.
 Let $F$ be a face of $\Gamma$ and let ${\mathcal Z}(F)=\{Z,Z^{-1}\}$.
 Then $Z$ passes through each edge of $F$.
 Therefore, if $F'$ is a face adjacent to $F$ (i.e. intersecting $F$ in an edge), then $Z$ belongs to ${\mathcal Z}(F')$ by the statement (1) from Lemma \ref{l-0}.
 Since $\Gamma$ is locally $z$-knotted for $F'$, we have ${\mathcal Z}(F')=\{Z,Z^{-1}\}$.
 The same holds for every face $F'$ of $\Gamma$ by connectedness. \end{proof}

-\begin{rem}{\rm Suppose that the $z$-monodromy of a face $F$ is (M1) or (M2) and $Z\in {\mathcal Z}(F)$.
+\begin{rem} {\rm Suppose that the $z$-monodromy of a face $F$ is (M1) or (M2) and $Z\in {\mathcal Z}(F)$.
 Then $Z$ passes through each edge of $F$ twice in the same direction, in other words, it goes through three elements of $\Omega(F)$ twice.
-An easy verification shows that these elements form a cycle in $D_{F}$ (see Fig.6, (a)).
+These elements form a cycle in $D_{F}$, see Fig.7(a).

-In the case when this $z$-monodromy is (M3) or (M4), every zigzag from ${\mathcal Z}(F)$ goes through one edge twice in the same direction and through the remaining two edges twice in different directions (see Fig.6 (b)). }\end{rem}
+In the case when the $z$-monodromy $M_{F}$ is (M3) or (M4), every zigzag from ${\mathcal Z}(F)$ goes through one edge twice in the same direction and through the remaining two edges twice in opposite directions, see Fig.7(b). }\end{rem}